MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 ### Example

-xx--update about source detection This configuration file installs proofing tools from German and Italian.
-Because the installation is from a local source, the proofing tools should be downloaded to that local source before they can be installed on client computers.
-If the tools aren't found at the local source, the AllowCdnFallback setting tells the ODT to install the tools directly from the Office CDN.
+This configuration file installs proofing tools from German and Italian on a device with Office already installed.
+If the original installation of Office as from a local source, make sure to download the proofing tools to that source.
+If the tools aren't found at the local source, the AllowCdnFallback setting installs the tools directly from the Office CDN.

 ```xml
 <Configuration>